-Firstly, we would like to assure all of our clients that we are closely monitoring the situation, and the policies that are being released by our cruise line and airline partners.
+Firstly, we would like to assure all of our clients that we are closely monitoring the situation, and the policies that are being released by the UK government and by our cruise line and airline partners.
 If your booking is affected we will ensure that we communicate all relevant information to you as quickly as possible, and you may also receive notifications directly from the cruise line you are travelling with.

 We also want to reassure you that we have a robust business contingency plan in place, and we continue to adapt to this fast-evolving situation.
 Our team is currently working from home, following the latest UK government advice.
 You can still get in touch - just email us at firstname.lastname@example.org, or call us and leave a message, and we'll call you back.